 I can’t stress the importance of trying on your wedding garter and all of your bridal accessories before your wedding day.
 The day of is not the time to find out that something doesn’t fit as you want it to fit.
 If your garter is uncomfortable when you try it on, it will be uncomfortable on your wedding day.
 So, hopefully you’ll have some time to remedy the ill-fitting garter situation before the big day.

 Size doesn’t necessarily matter, because most wedding garters will stretch to fit the area that you want it to fit.
-And, you need to try it on to ensure it is the proper size.
+And, you need to try your garter on to ensure it is the proper size.
 That is the only way to know.
 Some garters indicate the size on the package and some are one-size-fits-all.
 If you are concerned before your purchase your garter, measure the area around where you want to wear it and make sure that the garter will stretch to fit that area.
-But, again, you really need to just try it on.
+But, again, you really need to just try the garter on.
 If the garter doesn’t fit, try moving it up or down your leg to have it fit how you want.
 If this doesn’t work, it might be time for another garter!

 Take It Off

 If you are going through your wedding day and your garter is uncomfortable, just take it off.
 Go to the bathroom or hide somewhere and remove it.
 There is no need to suffer!
-Pass it off to a bridesmaid or put it in your spouse’s pocket for sake keeping.
+Pass it off to a bridesmaid or put it in your spouse’s pocket for safe keeping.